VictorCazanave/svg-maps/maps/usa/README.md

 ## utah.svg

-Contains all the states of the United States of America.
+Contains all the counties of the Utah state.

 ### Credits